-We’re always looking for ways to help the environment: recycling our plastics, switching from paper to hemp or jute, and upcycling our old goods and turning them into something new.
-Although we might think that one person can’t make a difference, if we all engage in little things like this, we definitely can make a positive impact on our environment.
+We’re always looking for ways to help the environment: recycling our plastics, switching from paper to jute, and upcycling our old goods and turning them into something new.
+Although we might think that one person can’t make a difference.
+If we all engage in little things like this, we can positively impact our environment.

-But it isn’t just about making proper use of what we have but also engaging in processes that are as eco-friendly as possible as to not hurt our planet.
-Yet, many of the things we engage in daily, from driving cars to taking extra long showers in the morning, harm the earth.
+But it isn’t just about making proper use of what we have but also engaging in processes that are as eco-friendly as possible not to hurt our planet.
+Yet, many things we engage in daily, from driving cars to taking extra long showers in the morning, harm the earth.
 So, it’s up to us to do such things in moderation and find alternatives where we see fit.

-Speaking of environmentally safe alternatives, thermal remediation is one of the many processes that was introduced as a safer alternative to chemical fumigation or fogging.
+Speaking of environmentally safe alternatives, thermal remediation is one of the many processes introduced as a safer alternative to chemical fumigation or fogging.
 You might ask, what is thermal remediation exactly?
-Thermal remediation is an environmentally-friendly heat treatment involving steam injection that was created in the 1990s.
+Thermal remediation is an environmentally-friendly heat treatment involving steam injection created in the 1990s.

 Although it’s more than two decades old, thermal remediation is still important today in the following ways.

-One big environmental concern isn’t just reducing how many contaminants we release into our environment but properly cleaning them up.
-Thermal remediation can do that, and we need it more than ever before.
+One significant environmental concern isn’t just reducing how many contaminants we release into our environment but properly cleaning them up.
+Thermal remediation can do that; we need it more than ever.
 Thermal remediation technologies can clean up contaminants, including dioxins, VOCs, DNAPL, PCB, SVOCs, and more, that are found in groundwater and soil.

 Pests like bed bugs are often killed with environmentally harmful chemicals.
-While they certainly work, these chemicals are harmful to us and our pets’ health.
-In fact, there are many short- and possibly even long-term side effects to the exposure of these chemicals.
-Even worse, they linger in our environment, causing destruction for years to our home planet.
+While they work, these chemicals are detrimental to our and our pets’ health.
+There are many short- and possibly even long-term side effects to exposure to these chemicals.
+Even worse, they linger in our environment, damaging for years to our home planet.

-However, with an environmentally safe treatment like thermal remediation, pests of all life cycle stages can be eradicated in a snap.
-Even better, with this technology, eradication can be done all without the need for dangerous chemicals, leaving your site with no dangerous residues or poisoned air.
+However, with an environmentally safe treatment like thermal remediation.
+Pests of all life cycle stages can be eradicated in a snap.
+Even better, with this technology, eradication can be done without dangerous chemicals.
+Leaving your site with no hazardous residues or poisoned air.

-When choosing thermal remediation over the use of chemicals, you typically only need one treatment that only takes a single day.
-But not only will you likely not have to pay for multiple treatments, but no furniture or other belongings have to be thrown out after the remediation process is complete.
+When choosing thermal remediation over the use of chemicals.
+You typically only need one treatment that only takes a single day.
+But not only will you likely not have to pay for multiple treatments, but no furniture or other belongings will have to be discarded after the complete remediation process.

-Meanwhile, other methods often require multiple sessions over the course of several days, and your furniture, linens, and the like may have to be discarded afterward for health purposes.
+Meanwhile, other methods often require multiple sessions over several days, and your furniture, linens, and the like may have to be discarded afterwards for health purposes.

-While chemicals and pesticides are commonly used to get rid of contaminants and insects, technology provided by thermal remediation is said to often be more effective.
-Likewise, thermal remediation can usually be done in one treatment, doesn’t necessitate that you throw away your belongings as no chemicals are used, and doesn’t hurt the environment in the process.
+While chemicals and pesticides are commonly used to get rid of contaminants and insects.
+Thermal remediation technology is often more effective.
+Likewise, thermal remediation can usually be done in one treatment, doesn’t necessitate throwing away your belongings as no chemicals are used, and doesn’t hurt the environment in the process.